mattiLeBlanc/polymodel/README.md

 ## To Do ##

+ - Support models that are placed under a conditional helper statement.
+These are currently not being picked up when the template is being scanned.
+Pretty big show stopper.
  - hide PolyForm config like 'trigger' under prototype, without getting the dependency tracker error
  - support more polymer elements
  - support polymer 0.5 and 1.0